RaspAP/raspap-docs/docs/providers.md

 ## Administer your provider
 Continuing from the above example, access your VPN provider's UI page from RaspAP.
 From the **Settings** page, you can view your account status, connect to a recommended VPN server or choose a specific country from the select list.

-Below, a country is selected from the list followed by **Save settings**:
+Below, RaspAP displays the CLI output when a country is selected from the list followed by **Save settings**:

 ![](https://github.com/RaspAP/raspap-webgui/assets/229399/ad9f111d-a75b-4f3f-8e6c-f5aaa6ef053e){: style="width:400px"}